 Kama'ole Beach III, South Maui

-The swimming is fair, not spectacular.
+Beach III is the southernmost beach of the three Kama'ole Beaches.
+The swimming is fair but not spectacular.
 There is a lifeguard.
-For the best swimming, I suggest Kama'ole I. There are some snorkeling opportunities around the rocks at the beach's south end.
+For the best swimming visit Kama'ole I. There are some snorkeling opportunities around the rocks at the beach's south end.
 You'll see quite a few boogie boarders and bodysurfers at Kama'ole III.

 The real attraction, though, is the beach park itself.
 It features an exceptionally wide, grassy area.
 It's one of the most popular places on Maui for family gatherings and picnics.